Leilani Alo, Advisory Board President

 Shefali Shah is an educator of multicultural and environmental justice education with over 12 years experience.
 Shefali holds a Spanish Bilingual Teaching Credential and a Masters Degree in Education with a focus on Critical Environmental and Global Literacy.
 Her research, practice, educational curriculum and teacher training focus on environmental justice and best practices for equitable educational opportunities for multicultural youth.
 For five years, Shefali worked as an Instructor in the Teacher Credential and Masters Degree Programs at New College of California and for nine years she served as Program Director and later Education Director for KIDS for the BAY.
 Shefali’s work promotes environmental justice through action and cultural awareness and connections through musical and dance traditions.
 Her consulting work includes curriculum support and environmental justice education trainings.

 “KIDS for the BAY provides a critically unique opportunity for youth from all walks of life to access the world around them.
 KIDS for the BAY programs increase children’s self-confidence by allowing them to explore their local world as true scientists.
 I am honored to volunteer for an organization that prioritizes environmental justice education and education through action.”

 Sheela Shankar is the Development Manager for the Rose Foundation for Environmental Values.
 She is also a non-profit fundraising and events consultant in the San Francisco Bay Area.
 Sheela was a staff member at KIDS for the BAY for fourteen years, including working closely with Executive Director Mandi Billinge as Associate Director for seven years.
 She has a Master’s Degree in Education with a focus on Environmental Education and Curriculum Development, and a Bachelor’s Degree in Environmental Studies.
 Sheela has twenty years of experience in the environmental education field within the San Francisco Bay Area.
 She also brings expertise and experience in non-profit management, fundraising, event planning, and communications.
-Sheela is grateful to continue contributing to KIDS for the BAY as an Advisory Board member.
+Sheela is grateful to continue contributing to KIDS for the BAY as an Advisory Board Member.